mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - The side of the road as loose paving, 25th October :- [8337033](https://www.fixmystreet.com/report/8337033)
 - Damage to kerb, 25th October :- [8336993](https://www.fixmystreet.com/report/8336993)
 - Street light not working, 24th October :- [8336185](https://www.fixmystreet.com/report/8336185)
-- PROW Blocked by locked gate and overgrown vegetation.
-Please open up this PROW, 24th October :- [8336066](https://www.fixmystreet.com/report/8336066)
-- The drain seems to be sinking, the drain is in the road between no 14 and no 12 Everest Road GL539LG, 24th October :- [8335893](https://www.fixmystreet.com/report/8335893)

 <!-- fix_marker ends -->